-We have historically funded, and continue to fund, our operations and capital expenditures primarily with cash generated from operating activities.
+Historically we have funded, and we continue to fund, our operations and capital expenditures primarily with cash generated from operating activities.
 The changes in net cash that our operating activities provide generally reflect the changes in net earnings and non-cash operating items plus the effect of changes in operating assets and liabilities, such as investment trading securities, trade accounts receivable, trade accounts payable, accrued expenses and deferred revenue.
 We have no debt obligations or off-balance sheet financing arrangements, and therefore, we used no cash for debt service purposes.

-The following table shows information about our cash flows and liquidity positions during the three months ended July 31, 2020 and 2019.
-You should read this table and the discussion that follows in conjunction with our Condensed Consolidated Statements of Cash Flows contained in Item 1 in Part I of this Quarterly Report and in our Annual Report for fiscal 2020.
+The following table shows information about our cash flows and liquidity positions during the three months ended July 31, 2021 and 2020.
+You should read this table and the discussion that follows in conjunction with our Condensed Consolidated Statements of Cash Flows contained in Item 1 in Part I of this Quarterly Report and in our Annual Report for fiscal 2021.

-Three Moi July (in tho 31, 2020 2019 Net cash provided by operating activities \$ 1,479 \$ 4,811 Net cash used in investing activities (363) (1,395) Net cash used in financing activities (1,164) (1,982) Net change in cash and cash equivalents \$ (48) \$ 1,434
+July 31, (in thousands) 2021 2020 Net cash provided by operating activities \$ 3,034 \$ 1,479 Net cash used in investing activities (302) (363) Net cash provided by\(used in) financing activities 464 (1,164) Net change in cash and cash equivalents \$ 3,196 \$ (48)

-For the three months ended July 31, 2020, the net decrease in cash provided by operating activities when compared to the same period last year was due primarily to the following: (1) lower proceeds from the maturity and sales of trading securities, (2) a relative decrease in accounts payable and other accruals compared to a relative increase in the same period last year due to timing of payments, (3) a relative increase in customer accounts receivables caused by the timing of closing customer sales and related collections, (4) a relative decrease in deferred revenue due to timing of revenue recognition, (5) higher gains on investments than in prior year and (6) a decrease in depreciation and amortization.
+For the three months ended July 31, 2021, the net increase in cash provided by operating activities when compared to the same period last year was due primarily to the following: (1) a relative decrease in customer accounts receivables caused by the timing of closing customer sales and related collections, (2) a relative smaller decrease in deferred revenue due to timing of revenue recognition, (3) an increase in net earnings, (4) lower gains on investments than in prior year, (5) a relative smaller decrease in accounts payable and other accruals compared to the same period last year due to timing of payments, (6) an increase in stock-based compensation expense and (7) a decrease in purchases of trading securities.

-This decrease in cash provided by operating activities was partially offset by: (1) a decrease in purchases of trading securities, (2) an increase in net earnings, (3) a relative decrease in prepaid expenses when compared to a increase in the same period last year due to the timing of purchases, (4) an increase in deferred income tax and (5) an increase in stock-based compensation expense.
+This increase in cash provided by operating activities was partially offset by: (1) a relative increase in prepaid expenses when compared to a decrease in the same period last year due to the timing of purchases, (2) a decrease in the proceeds from the maturity and sales of trading securities, (3) a decrease in depreciation and amortization and (4) a decrease in deferred income taxes.